Zoning and Land Use Rules that Address Composting in San Diego County Jurisdictions

 Compostables are not "Garbage"

-Definitions of of high value compostable materials common to California and San Diego County municipal codes include “garbage,” “waste,” “solid waste,” “refuse,” and “putrescibles.”
+Definitions of high-value compostable materials common to California and San Diego County municipal codes include “garbage,” “waste,” “solid waste,” “refuse,” and “putrescibles.”
 Kitchen and table food scraps, leftovers, and any unconsumed foods is referenced.
 All of these definitions direct how materials are disposed.
 Several, and in some cases, all of these classifications are included in various sections of San Diego County jurisdictions' municipal codes.
 This leads to confusion about what materials are recoverable under California's new rules and initiatives.
 This toolkit identifies local barriers to composting, develops recommendations to improve planning, and helps local jurisdictions comply with state mandates.

 Challenges that affect the siting of large-scale, centralized facilities include NIMBYism, expensive real estate, and ambiguous or non-existent policies.
 Despite these issues and need for infrastructure to meet state mandates and greenhouse gas emission reduction goals, only three jurisdictions address commercial composting facilities, defined as an industrial use.
 Outdated definitions of feedstocks are limited to green materials, wood wastes, and/or manures.
 Commercial and residential-based food materials are not defined in compost feedstock or facility type definitions, which represents ambiguity for development of emerging uses and facilities.

 Barriers and Opportunities for Small to Mid-Scale Composting